 Our Charter contains provisions governing our share repurchase program.
 Under our share repurchase program, we plan to conduct quarterly tender offers up to the lesser of (i) the number of shares of common stock we can repurchase with the proceeds we receive from the issuance of shares of common stock under our distribution reinvestment plan during the prior calendar quarter and (ii) 2.5% of our weighted average number of shares of common stock outstanding in the prior four calendar quarters on such terms as may be determined by our board of directors in its complete and absolute discretion unless, in the judgment of the independent directors of our board of directors, such repurchases would not be in the best interests of our stockholders or would violate applicable law.
 Under the MGCL, except as provided in the following sentence, a Maryland corporation may not make a distribution to stockholders, including pursuant to our repurchase program, if, after giving effect to the distribution, (i) the corporation would not be able to pay its indebtedness in the ordinary course or (ii) the corporation's total assets would be less than its total liabilities plus preferential amounts payable on dissolution with respect to preferred stock (unless our Charter provides otherwise).
-Notwithstanding the provision requiring total assets to exceed total liabilities plus senior liquidation preferences, a corporation may make a distribution, including a repurchase, from: (i) the net earnings of the corporation for the fiscal year in which the distribution is made; (ii) the net earnings of the corporation for the preceding eight fiscal quarters.
-We will conduct such repurchase offers in accordance with the requirements of Rule 13e-4 of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the 1940 Act.
-In months in which we repurchase shares, we will generally conduct repurchases during the last week of the third month of the quarter.
-Any offer to repurchase shares will be conducted solely through tender offer
+Notwithstanding the provision requiring total assets to exceed total liabilities plus senior liquidation preferences, a corporation may make a distribution, including a repurchase, from: (i) the net earnings of the corporation for the fiscal year; or (iii) the sum of the net earnings of the corporation for the preceding fiscal year; or (iii) the sum of the net earnings of the corporation given fiscal quarters.
+We will conduct such repurchase shares, we will generally conduct repurchases during the last week of the third month of the quarter.
+Any offer to repurchase shares will be conducted solely through these offers in accordance with the requirements of Rule 13e-4 of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the